expertcomptabledev/impots.gouv.bot/README.md

 console.log(companies);
 ```
 Must print in your console a table with your companie list.
-Below an example of list formatted into table using `prettyjson` :
+Below an example of list formatted into table using `tty-table` :
 ```
   ┌───────┬───────────┬──────────────────────────────┐
   │   #   │   SIREN   │             Name             │